nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 started.

-Ben: And to get clippy, it doesn't come by default with rustup; I think you need to do "rustup add component clippy", right?
+Ben: And to get clippy, it doesn't come by default with rustup; I think you need to do `rustup add component clippy`, right?

 Jon: I forget.
 This might actually have changed with the the rustup profile stuff that landed a while back.
-But yeah, if you don't have clippy than just do, I think it's "rustup component add clippy".
+But yeah, if you don't have clippy than just do, I think it's `rustup component add clippy`.
 And then you get it.
 And you have to add it for each different toolchain, so you want to add it for stable and beta and nightly, if you are using all the those different toolchains.
 And it's really neat, right?
 So clippy tries to be somewhat conservative by